Skip to content

 The chain of title is the public list of every owner who ever owned a piece of property.
 It is documented through deeds held at the recorder of deeds office.
 The chain of title remains unbroken; someone has always owned it.

 Property records are paramount in real estate sales and other realty-related transactions.
 Before the sale, many of the people involved (realtors, appraisers, title companies, buyers, sellers, attorneys, etc.) use property records to research the property and learn more.
-New records will also be created during the process and replace older ones.
+New records will also be created during the process, and older ones will be replaced.

 A property history search can help you learn more about a property and make a smarter decision when buying it.
 Before buying, consider the taxes, value, insurance, and other items.